Jazz Jackrabbit (2002 video game)

 Jazz Jackrabbit is a 2002 platform game developed by Game Titan and published by Jaleco under license from Epic Games.
-It is the third (not counting the unreleased Jazz Jackrabbit 3) and last game in the Jazz Jackrabbit series.
+It is the third game in the Jazz Jackrabbit series.

 Gameplay

-The game is a side-scroller Run 'n Gun platformer.
+The game is a side-scroller run 'n' gun platformer.
 Unlike previous titles in the Jazz Jackrabbit series, the player can aim their gun in all eight cardinal directions, being able to fix their aim by firing while standing still.
 Ammunition for various weapons can be found during stages, though those are fairly rare.
-During the stages you can also find money, which can be used in the intermissions between stages to buy ammunition or extra lives.
+During the stages the players can also find money, which can be used in the intermissions between stages to buy ammunition or extra lives.

 Multiplayer

-This title brings back the multiplayer mode from JJ2, with 11 unique levels and support to up to four players through the GBA Link Cable.
+This title brings back the multiplayer mode from the second title, with 11 unique levels and support to up to four players through the GBA Link Cable.
 Only one copy on the game is necessary to enable the multiplayer mode.